cyber-carpentry/group7/README.md

 - containerize the workflow

 ## 6. Factors that affect reproducibility
-- Python and R version
+- Python and R versions
 - hard coded path in the scripts
 - lack of reproducibility documentation